exp111/DungeonPages/README.md

 - add other weapon effects (reroll X, magic X)
 - end game check
 - proper event system
+- reset selectable item on dice click and vice-versa
+- find better way to mark dungeons as completed as we also make useable items harder to see

 ### Later:
 - rules + help